seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week4/README.md

 The second argument tells it the fields to create. **Every** table will get `id`, `createdAt`, and `modifiedAt` fields set automatically, so you don't need to define those.
 You want to give it a name for the field, and then as properties of the field, the datatype and whether to allow it to have no value at all.

 The fields for `username` and `password` are set to `Sequelize.STRING`.
 That's a value that can be 1 to 255 characters.
 The field for `admin` is a boolean, just true or false.

 All of the fields have an additional property of `allowNull` that's set to `false` (it's a boolean!).
 When you set that, if you try to create a record in the database with one of those fields empty, you'll get an error.

+And the `user_name` field also has a property of `unique` that is set to `true`.
+This is to make sure you don't get two users with the same exact username.
+You could check it manually every time you created a user, but this will cause an error if you try to create a record for a user name that already exists.

 Last, below the `storeHolderSync();` line (just below the function you made to create the table), add another line.